-Practice Times: We are tentatively slated to practice on Tuesdays and Fridays (this is still TBC).
+Practice Times: We are tentatively slated to practice on Tuesdays,Thursdays and weekends (this is still TBD).
 While practice times have not yet been finalized, we imagine that practices will last 90 minutes and will most likely not start any earlier than 5:30PM.
 We do not practice on Mother’s Day or on Memorial Day weekend.
 Please be have your sons at practice at least 10 minutes early so they can get their equipment on and we can start on time.
 Please monitor your emails for updates to practice/game times, locations and potential cancelations to account for weather, etc.

 Positive Practice Time = Positive Playing Time: